apache/spark/docs/security.rst

 specify a team whitelist (composed of slug cased team names) to restrict login to only members of those teams.

-*NOTE* If you do not specify a team whitelist, anyone with a valid account on your GHE installation will be able to login to Airflow.

 .. code-block:: bash

     [webserver]